HimbeerserverDE/mt-multiserver-proxy/README.md

 Go 1.18 or higher is required.
 Run

 ```
-go install github.com/HimbeerserverDE/mt-multiserver-proxy/cmd/mt-multiserver-proxy@latest
+go install github.com/HimbeerserverDE/mt-multiserver-proxy/cmd/...@latest
 ```

 to download and compile the project.
-A mt-multiserver-proxy executable will be created in your $GOBIN directory.
+A mt-multiserver-proxy executable will be created in your ${GOBIN} directory.
 The same command is also used to upgrade to the latest version.
 You will need to recompile all plugins after upgrading.

+In addition to the main `mt-multiserver-proxy` binary the following additional utilities are installed:

+* [mt-auth-convert](https://github.com/HimbeerserverDE/mt-multiserver-proxy/blob/main/doc/auth_backends.md#mt-auth-convert): Helper program to convert between authentication database formats.
+* [mt-build-plugin](https://github.com/HimbeerserverDE/mt-multiserver-proxy/blob/main/doc/plugins.md#automatic-version-management): Utility for building plugins against the correct proxy version.

+You can replace the `...` in the installation command with any of the binary names to limit installation and updating to a single executable. **This is not recommended, however, as it can cause version mismatches between them.**

 ## Usage